diversionaltraffic/diversionaltraffic.github.io/_posts/2022-02-06-nft-r-right-clicked-app-series-privacy-policy.markdown

 *   [Google Analytics for Firebase](https://firebase.google.com/policies/analytics)
 *   [Firebase Crashlytics](https://firebase.google.com/support/privacy/)

+**Survey Serving Technology**

+This app uses Pollfish SDK.
+Pollfish is an on-line survey platform, through which, anyone may conduct surveys.
+Pollfish collaborates with Publishers of applications for smartphones in order to have access to users of such applications and address survey questionnaires to them.
+When a user connects to this app, a specific set of user's device data (including Advertising ID, Device ID, other available electronic identifiers and further response meta-data is automatically sent, via our app, to Pollfish servers, in order for Pollfish to discern whether the user is eligible for a survey.
+For a full list of data received by Pollfish through this app, please read carefully the Pollfish respondent terms located at https://www.pollfish.com/terms/respondent.
+These data will be associated with your answers to the questionnaires whenever Pollfish sends such questionnaires to eligible users.
+Pollfish may share such data with third parties, clients and business partners, for commercial purposes.
+By downloading the application, you accept this privacy policy document and you hereby give your consent for the processing by Pollfish of the aforementioned data.
+Furthermore, you are informed that you may disable Pollfish operation at any time by visiting the following link https://www.pollfish.com/respondent/opt-out.
+We once more invite you to check the Pollfish respondent's terms of use, if you wish to have more detailed view of the way Pollfish works and with whom Pollfish may further share your data.

 **Log Data**

 We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.